ihchoi12/inho-note.github.io/_posts/2021-03-27-distributed-systems.md

 ### Byzantine Fault
 - faulty nodes can take arbitrary actions

+### Simple example: can we tolerate 1 BF with 3 (2f+1) nodes?
+- No
+- Assume 3 nodes: A, B, C (C is BF)
+- Initially 'X = 0', a client request 'X = 1'
+- A and C agree on 'X = 1', client get reply
+- client send get(X) to B and C, C lies that 'X = 0', client get 'X = 0'

 ### BFT SMR
 - assume f replicas are Byzantine faulty
 - still want to guarantee linearizability